Ford Focus review – design

 The rest of the range updates are far more subtle with new rear lights and some fresh colour and wheels.
 These all sit on top of a relatively understated design that fundamentally changed in this current generation, swapping the Mk3’s mono-box volume for a more Golf-like two-box shape, pulling the base of the windscreen back and pushing the C-pillars into a more upright position.

-The nose is now much more pronounced, with a large grille flanked by various designs of halogen or optional LED headlights, the latter available in standard, or active form.
-You can make up your own mind about whether you think the design is successful, but it is quite angle-sensitive, looking broad-shouldered and squat from some angles, and gawky and unrefined from others.
+There’s lots of curves across the body side, and while you will make up your own mind about whether you like the overall look, it is quite angle-sensitive, looking broad-shouldered and squat from some angles, and gawky from others.

 ST-Line cars share their design with the Focus ST, although a new exhaust system and bigger wheels still make the full-fat ST distinct from lesser models.
 Active models feature their own look with the addition of black plastic cladding and a different front bumper design.